Upload advice

 - Security of payment details

 Card details are sent to our payment service providers over highly secure 256bit encrypted direct connections.
-Card details are not held locally with the UK Copyright Service, and are never stored or transmitted in a unencrypted format.
-Our payment service providers are also regularly audited by Visa and MasterCard to ensure that their systems conform to the latest security standards.
+Card details are never stored or transmitted in a unencrypted format.
+We are PCI-DSS compliant ourselves and the payment service providers we use are regularly audited by Visa and MasterCard to ensure that their systems conform to the latest security standards.

 - Upload security